RajatJangra2653/dp-420-cosmos-db-dev/instructions/01-create-account.md

-# Module 1 - Get started with Azure Cosmos DB SQL API
+# Lab 01 - Get started with Azure Cosmos DB SQL API

-### Estimated Timing: 30 minutes

-## Lab 1: Create an Azure Cosmos DB SQL API account
+## Lab scenario

 Before diving too deeply into Azure Cosmos DB, it's important to get a handle on the basics of creating the resources you will use the most.
 In most scenarios, you will need to be comfortable creating accounts, databases, containers, and items.
 In a real-world scenario, you should also have a few basic queries "on hand" to test that you created all of your resources correctly.

 In this lab, you'll create a new Azure Cosmos DB account using the SQL API.
 You will then use the Data Explorer to create a database, a container, and two items.
 Finally, you will query the database for the items you created.
+## Lab objectives

+In this lab, you will complete the following tasks:
+- Task 1: Create a new Azure Cosmos DB account.
+- Task 2: Use the Data Explorer to create a new database and container.
+- Task 3: Use the Data Explorer to create new items.
+- Task 4: Use the Data Explorer to issue a basic query.

+## Estimated Timing: 30 minutes

+## Exercise 1: Create an Azure Cosmos DB SQL API account

 ### Task 1: Create a new Azure Cosmos DB account